CloudCannon/rcc/README.md

       }
     ```

+2. Copy the `rosey-connector` directory to your project.

+    Commit your changes, and wait for the CloudCannon build to finish.
+Then pull your changes down to your local.

+    Alternatively skip waiting for the build by runing the postbuild locally.
+Run a local build (`npm run build` probably depending on your project). then run the postbuild locally - run `./.cloudcannon/postbuild/` in your terminal at the root of your project.
+You may need to modify the permissions for this file to allow you to run it locally, as it's not an executable file by default.
+You can do this by running `chmod +x ./.cloudcannon/postbuild` in your terminal.
+You will also may need to add `untranslated_site` to your .gitignore, depending on previous steps.

+    Either of these options will generate all the files you need to get going.
+In your generated `rosey/rcc.yml` add at least one language code to the `locales` array,  add your cloudvent url (staging if using the publish workflow) as the value of the `see_on_page_comment.base_url` key, and add your github repo as the value of the `github_history.repo_url` key.

-7. Add a `translations` collection to your `cloudcannon.config.yml`.
+3. Add a `translations` collection to your `cloudcannon.config.yml`.
 If you have the key `collection_groups:` defined, remember to add `translations` to a collection group, so that it is visible in your sidebar.

     If your site is nested in a subdirectory you'll need to remove your `source` key, and manually add the subdirectory to each path that needs it.
 The translations collection's path `rosey` does not need the prefix of the subdirectory since it lives in the root of our project.
 Schema paths in CloudCannon are not affected by the `source` key, so do not need updating.